ktnlvr/ktnlvr.dev/content/programming/ktnlvr.dev.md

 ### MathML

-Some features might undergo unnoticed unless pointed out specifically.
+Some features might go unnoticed unless pointed out specifically.

 Getting maths to work with hugo was a difficult feat, but I did it: